Shabnam-Maraghechi/Cloud-Computing-with-Flask-and-GCP/README.md

 # Cloud-Computing-with-Flask-and-GCP
-Developed a scalable and efficient web application using Flask and GCP
+Developing a web application with Flask and Python and deployed on GCP VM instance which can access information of cloud MySQL database using AWS RDS.
+Establishing interaction with CoinCap (a REST API) to get information of cryptocurrencies while using Flask-HTTPAuth to implement user accounts and access management.
+This task uses Werkzeug to achieve hash-based authentication.